Plean railway station

 Plean railway station served the village of Plean, Stirlingshire, Scotland from 1904 to 1956 on the Scottish Central Railway.

 History

-The station opened on 1 March 1904 by the Scottish Central Railway.
+The station opened on 1 March 1904 by the Caledonian Railway.
 To the south were sidings which served nearby collieries and to the north was the signal box.
 The station closed to both passengers and goods traffic on 11 June 1956.